-Businesses accumulate lots of documents over their lifetime.
+Businesses accumulate many documents over their lifetime.
 As a business owner, you will need to make decisions about what documents to keep and which ones to throw away.
-You will need to preserve important documents to make them accessible over time for your business’ needs and to meet community expectations.
+You will need to preserve important documents to make them accessible over time for your business needs and to meet community expectations.
 At the same time, document retention can be expensive and take up a large amount of space.
-Before throwing any documents away, it is a good idea to be aware of any legal obligations that you may have with regards to retaining documents.
-This article unpacks some key considerations when determining what documents to retain when in New South Wales (NSW).
+Before throwing any documents away, it is a good idea to be aware of any legal obligations you may have regarding retaining documents.
+This article sets out the mandatory minimum retention requirements and unpacks some key considerations when determining what documents to keep in New South Wales (NSW).

-Some of your documents will have mandatory minimum retention requirements.
-However, whenever you make decisions about whether to retain documents, you should consider:
+Some of your documents will likely have mandatory minimum retention requirements.
+Ultimately, whenever you make decisions about whether to retain documents, you should consider:

 - whether the document holds any significance to your business that will require you to refer back to it;

-- where the information in the document came from, the purpose you collected it and whether the purpose is still relevant, with reference to any applicable privacy laws;
+- where the information in the document came from, the purpose you collected it and whether the purpose is still relevant, concerning any applicable privacy laws;

 - whether the document may be relevant to any current or future court proceedings; and